There’s just something about hazard stripes that make models look awesome. Here’s how you can easily paint your dozer blades to look awesome!

 This technique is easy enough and always gets nice reactions from people.
-It looks realistic and advanced, but it’s a really simple process that requires no skill at all; only a few fringe products and an airbrush.
+It looks realistic and advanced, but it’s a really simple process that requires no skill at all; only a few fringe (but easy to find) products and an airbrush.

 You can do both with shaker cans; or use your airbrush for the silver.
 For these guys I went with a shaker can, but if you’re airbrushing silver on your models, go with that instead.

-Again, I like the shaker can to save time, but lay on a nice coat of varnish on your models.
+Again, I like the shaker can to save time.
+Lay on a nice coat of varnish on your models.
 I am a big fan of the Anti Shine spray from Army Painter.

-I’ll upload an article on this technique pretty soon.
-But yes.
-Regular hairspray.
-I buy whatever’s on sale and/or cheapest.
-As with most un-hobby products ( stuff that’s not meant for hobby-ing originally ) I tend to get the most generic brand/flavor available.
+As with most un-hobby products (stuff that’s not meant for hobby-ing originally) I tend to get the most generic brand/flavor available.